mbellehumeur/OHIF-FHIR/README.md

 ### FHIRcast conferencing and context sharing

-FHIRcast conferecing and context sharing is a feature of the JavaScript hub.
-It allows users to direct their events to a group of users.
+FHIRcast conferencing and context sharing is a feature of the JavaScript hub.
+It allows users to direct their events to another user or a  group of users.
 Users can then view the same studies in sync but each using their own viewer and interacting independently with the data sets.
-Since we are using the FHIRcast, it should work with all viewers that support FHIERcast.
+Since we are using the FHIRcast, it should work with all viewers that support FHIRcast out of the box.

 To start a conference, use the menu option in the top tight corner of the viewer: